selfup/selfup.github.io/README.md

     Fixed all issues!
 Page load is good across all devices.
       - Great on iPad/Nexus 7/MacBook (Air, Pro)/Linux Laptop/Windows Laptop
         - Getting the hang of this!

+--Update 5:

+    Changed NavBar to be more "App" like
+    Used pastel/neon colors to make it obvious
+    Works GREAT on phones
+    Might use a different icon set but for now this is great